alfredo1995/ERP/README.md

             use App\http\Controllers\ProdutoVendaController;

-7) Retornar o caminho e metodo index de fornecedores
+7) Return the supplier index path and method

           public function index(){